Nene Leakes And Cynthia Bailey Get In Massive Blow-Out Caught On Camera

-Nene Leakes and Cynthia Bailey have had an on-again-off-again friendship for years, but it seems that the two Real Housewives of Atlanta stars are definitely on the outs right now.
+Nene Leakes and Cynthia Bailey have had an on-again, off-again friendship for years, but it seems that the two Real Housewives of Atlanta stars are definitely on the outs right now.
 The two have reportedly had a series of knock-down, drag-out fights in recent days, and it has all been caught on camera.

 According to a source who spoke to Radar Online, NeNe and Cynthia have been battling over loyalty, something that fans know is super important to NeNe.